JAMJU/Cogsci2020-Perceptimatic-English/README.md

  But if you want to extract the features yourself in order to recompute the delta values, you can follow these instructions:

  ## Deepseech
+ We use the 0.4.1 version of Deepspeech (https://github.com/mozilla/DeepSpeech/releases?after=v0.5.0-alpha.3).
+We use the pretrained English model provided with the release.
+ To extract Deepspeech representation of the stimuli, download the 0.4.1 code of Deepspeech (follow installation procedures given on the website provided), along with the pretrained model.
+Then add to the main folder the script `Deepspeech_modif.py`.
+Then move to Deepspeech main folder and do:
+ `python Deepspeech_modif.py $input_folder$ $checkpoint_dir$ $layer_wanted$ $softmax_wanted$ $save_folder$ 0.02 0.032 True False`

+  `$input_folder$` contains the wavfiles (2017 Zerospeech stimuli) you want to transform. `$checkpoint_dir$` is where you put the pretrained model. `$layer_wanted$` can be either layer_6 or layer_5, or output_rnn, and layer_6_resh by default (correpond to the different layers of the models, in the paper we use layer_5).
+   `$softmax_wanted$` needs to be True if you want a softmax layer applied on top of your representations, False otherwise (in the paper we use False).
+   `$save_folder$` s the folder where to put Deepspeech representations (in the format described in the section 'Extracting features from your model' above).

  ## MFCCs
 The MFCCs used in the paper were extracted with Kaldi toolkit, using the default paramters, adding the first and second derivatives for a total of 39 dimensions, and we applymean-variance normalization over a moving 300 milliseconds window.
 We provide the extracted MFCCs on demand on demand (contact juliette.millet@cri-paris.org)